From pet food to detergent, stock up on your household essentials this Prime Day

 While not the most exciting purchases, stocking up on your cleaning products supply is an easy way to save money on items you really need, such as this all-purpose surface cleaner.
 Scented with bluebell, it can be used neat or diluted with water and is safe for floors, baths, tiles, taps, worktops, drains, dishcloths and toilets.
 Not to mention, the huge 500ML size, currently with 38 per cent off will last you ages.
 It’s a no-brainer bargain.

-Lily’s Kitchen chicken casserole complete adult dry cat food (2kg): Was £23.59, now £17, Amazon.co.uk
+Lily’s Kitchen chicken casserole complete adult dry cat food, 2kg: Was £23.59, now £17, Amazon.co.uk

 Thanks to Amazon Prime Day, there’s currently 27 per cent off Lily’s Kitchen chicken casserole for your feline companions.
 Take advantage of the saving while stocks last, as any discount is welcome across household essentials amid rising bills.
 Made with fresh chicken and chicken liver, it also contains taurine – an animal-based protein – along with Omega 3 and 6, to help keep your cat’s furry coat healthy and shiny.

-Lily’s Kitchen adult chicken and vegetable bake complete organic dry dog food (7kg): Was £67.49, now £47.99, Amazon.co.uk
+Lily’s Kitchen adult chicken and vegetable bake complete organic dry dog food, 7kg: Was £67.49, now £47.99, Amazon.co.uk

 Certified for feeding adult dogs aged four months and up, this Lily’s Kitchen dry dog food is a mix of organic chicken, veggies, rice, barley and oats, with no added sugar.
 The recipe also contains Omega 3 and 6 to help maintain a healthy, shiny and soft coat and is said to be very good for maintaining healthy bones and cartilage.
 If that’s not enough to convince you, then maybe the fact this is a £20 saving on a 7kg bag is.
 Your pooch will certainly be pleased.